m-boll/websocket-file-transfer/README.md

 $ docker run -p 3000:3000 websocket-app
 ```

-By default, the websocket will be opened on `localhost`.
-If the socket should be accessible through a puilic domain you can use the environment variable `RHOST` to set the name. (e.g. `docker run -p 3000:3000 -e "RHOST=example.org" websocket-app`)
+By default, the websocket will be accessible on `localhost`.
+If the socket should be accessible through a public domain you can use the environment variable `RHOST` to set the name. (e.g. `docker run -p 3000:3000 -e "RHOST=example.org" websocket-app`)